saveroo/realtime-contact-list/readme.md

 ---

-### Known Bugs
+### Known Bugs / Fixed Bugs
-- [x] JSX Component won't read reactivity from the server.
+- [x] Render Functions components won't read reactivity from the server.
 Error Message cases.
     - done: making it imported as async component
     - done: wrap VNode const into arrow function.
 - [ ] Lists null handling, when creating new contact when server/emulator not responding.